zhmushan/abc/docs/data_binding.md

 **Note**: First please ensure that `experimentalDecorators` and `emitDecoratorMetadata` are enabled.

-To bind request body into a Object use `context.bind()`.
+To bind request body into an Object use `context.bind()`.
 The default bind function supports decoding `application/json`, `application/x-www-form-urlencoded` and `multipart/form-data` data based on the Content-Type header.

 ```ts
 @Binder()